article shows new pricing, options, and other misc info specific

 intercooler is behind the front grille opening.
 Here are a few shots of

 the car showing some highlights.
 The front grille slats are gloss black

 instead of the standard car's chrome "tongue" grille and the

 taillights are smoked red.
 The car has black window trim instead of the

 standard chrome.
 The side decal is standard on all cup edition but can be removed.

-The first car has 17" aftermarket wheels and the second has the stock alloy
+The first car has 17" black aftermarket wheels and the second shown below has the stock silver/black wheels.

-This car has the optional spoiler.
+This car also has the optional spoiler.
 The 18" wheels have pretty thin

 sidewalls so you can switch to 17" wheels if your roads are too rough.

 gearing calculator to see the correct sizing and wheel offset.
 As a